Priority: - Prevent

 - It is found across most of Canada on arid and semi-arid grasslands.

-- Can be toxic to livestock: cattle, sheep and horses, if consumed in large quantities.
+- If consumed in large quantities, it can be toxic to livestock: cattle, sheep and horses.

 - Kochia can also exhibit allelopathic properties that limit agricultural crop growth.
 It is a serious problem with sugarbeets, potatoes, alfalfa and wheat crops.

 - With the help of its extensive root system, kochia is able to out-complete natives species for water.

 - Is highly invasive and capable of overtaking harsh environments.

 - The tumbleweeds are extremely flammable because of the high oil content.